samuelim01/tp/docs/UserGuide.md

 **Parameter information:**

 * You can use any combination of letters, numbers and special characters as inputs for all parameters.
-* Parameters in square brackets are optional.
-However, you must include at least one parameter to filter by.
 * For all parameters aside from `NAME` and `RSVP_STATUS`, providing an empty value (e.g. `p/`) will filter for guests with unfilled values for that parameter.
 * Providing an empty `RSVP_STATUS` will filter for guests with RSVP status `Unknown`.
 * Providing an empty `NAME` will filter for guests without a name, thus returning an empty guest list as all guests need a name.
-* `DIETARY_REQUIREMENT` and `TAG` parameters can be inputted multiple times (e.g. `guest filter d/no beef d/no pork`).
+* A filter command requires at least 1 parameter.

 </box>